mrhappyma/Serverdash/README.md

 ## Self-hosting

-If for some reason anyone ever wanted to: get yourself a [Discord bot](https://discord.com/developers) and a postgres database, a mongo database and an s3 bucket.
+If for some reason anyone ever wanted to: get yourself a [Discord bot](https://discord.com/developers), a postgres database, a mongo database and an s3 bucket.
 Clone the repo & run `pnpm install`.
 Then set up a ridiculous amount of environment variables:

 ```env
 DSC_TOKEN= # Your bot token